Programming in C

 Download hello.c

-Compilation can be done with either clang or gcc (part of the GNU Compiler Collection, GCC).
+Compilation can be done with either or (part of the GNU Compiler Collection, GCC).

 clang $INFILE -o $PROGRAM_NAME